Melania Trump Allegedly ‘Slut-Shamed’ By Reporter, Model Defends First Lady

 “Western men in 2016: Want to ban women abroad from voluntarily covering themselves at the beach…then want women to cover up their ‘vulgar’ bodies at home.”

-A tweet seen near her profile reads: “Women choosing when and how they want to share their sexuality and bodies.”
+A tweet seen near her profile reads “Women choosing when and how they want to share their sexuality and bodies.”

 Blogger forced to pay ‘substantial sum’ to Melania Trump in defamation lawsuit https://t.co/27QznK4mT1 pic.twitter.com/Bea7n39Q3v